-There was no denying the footprints in the snow on the morning of February 9, 1855.
+There was no February 9, 1855.
 The odd tracks appeared in several towns in South Devon, England.
 Residents of Lympstone, Exmouth, Topsham, Dawlish, and Teignmouth all reported the same thing.
 During the night some weird and uncanny creature had raced in a straight line through these towns, covering a hundred miles and more and leaving behind the tracks nobody could identify.

-Each track, about 4 inches in length and 2/4 in width, was exactly 8 inches apart.
+Each track, about 4 inches in length and 23⁄4 in width, was exactly 8 inches apart.
 They were roughly shaped like a hoofprint and were promptly christened "The Devil's Footprints" by all who saw them.
-Even the conservative London Times printed a report of the footprints in the snow. . . .
+Even the conservative London Times printed a report of the footprints in the snow